-According to one of the more popular non-classical big bang theories, the so-called eternal inflation theory, the universe underwent an inflationary expansion soon after t = 0.
+According to one of the more popular big bang theories, the inflation theory, the universe underwent an inflationary expansion soon after t = 0.
 It was a sudden expansion with an exponentially increasing rate for a very short time.
 Nobody knows whether it expanded uniformly in all directions.
-It began for some unknown reason, perhaps due to quantum fluctuations of an inflaton field, and it stopped in our universe while continuing to inflate elsewhere.
-The inflation stopped, but the expansion did not; it continued at a slower rate.
-The universe today continues to expand as a consequence of this inflationary beginning.
+It began for some unknown reason, and, again for some unknown reason, very stopped inflating.

-The big bang theory is considered to be confirmed in astronomy, but the version called the theory of inflation is still unconfirmed.
-Here is the argument in favor of it, followed by an elaboration of its details.
-The cosmic microwave background radiation reaching Earth from all directions is on average the same cold temperature everywhere, about 2.725 degrees Kelvin or about minus 455 degrees Fahrenheit, but with small temperature differences in different directions on the order of a hundred-thousandth of a degree.
+The big bang theory is considered to be confirmed in the field of astronomy, but the version called the theory of inflation is still unconfirmed.
+Here is the argument in favor of inflation, followed by an elaboration of its details.
+The cosmic microwave background (CMB) radiation reaching Earth from all directions is on average the same cold temperature everywhere, about 2.7 degrees Kelvin or about negative 455 degrees Fahrenheit, but with small temperature differences in different directions on the order of a hundred-thousandth of a degree.
 Room temperature, by comparison, is 300 degrees Kelvin.
-The classical big bang theory can account for the number 2.725 but not for temperature’s uniformity in all directions at the largest scale nor for the slight deviations in uniformity in temperature on the order of a hundred-thousandth of a degree.
-The big bang theory of inflation can account for these cosmological features, and in the early 21st century, the vast majority of cosmologists say there are no better accounts.
+The classical big bang theory can account for the number 2.7 but not for the temperature being uniform in all directions at the largest scale nor for the very slight deviations in uniformity in temperature on the order of a hundred-thousandth of a degree.
+The big bang theory of inflation can account for these cosmological features, and in the early 21st century, the majority of cosmologists say there are no better accounts.
 The claim that there are no better accounts is challenged in (Ijjas, et. al., 2017).

-The theory of inflation postulates that extremely early in the big bang process there was exponential inflation of space, or perhaps a small patch of space, due to the presence of a gram of very dense material having negative pressure.
+The theory of inflation postulates that extremely early in the big bang process there was exponential inflation of space, or perhaps a small patch of space, due to the presence of a gram of very dense repulsive material having negative pressure.
 In other words, it was very explosive.
 Newton-style gravity (or energy) cannot be repulsive, but Einstein’s theory does not rule out repulsive gravity.
 The addition by Einstein of the so-called cosmological term to his equations allows for this repulsive gravity.
 Einstein, however, did not consider the possibility that there could be inflation.

-Assuming the big bang began at time t = 0, then the epoch of inflation (the epoch of repulsive gravity or anti-gravity) began at about 10−36 seconds later and lasted until about t = 10−33 seconds, during which time the volume of space increased by a factor of at least 1078, and any initial unevenness in the distribution of energy was almost all smoothed out.
+Assuming the big bang began at time t = 0, then the epoch of inflation (the epoch of repulsive gravity or anti-gravity) began at t = 10−36 seconds and lasted until about t = 10−33 seconds, during which time the volume of space increased by a factor of at least 1078, and any initial unevenness in the distribution of energy was almost all smoothed out.
 The inflationary expansion speed is much faster than light speed, but it does not violate Einstein’s general theory of relativity because it is a local theory, and locally no entity passes any other at faster than the speed of light.

 At the end of that inflationary epoch, the explosive material decayed for some unknown reason and left only normal matter with attractive gravity.
-This began the period of the so-called quark soup.
-At this time, our universe continued to expand, although now less rapidly.
+This decay began the period of the so-called quark soup.
+At this time, our universe continued to expand, although now at a nearly constant rate.
 It went into its “coasting” phase.
 Regardless of any previous curvature in our universe, by the time the inflationary period ended, the overall structure of space had very little curvature, so it was extremely homogeneous, as is the universe we observe today in its largest scale.
 But at the very beginning of the inflationary period, there were some very tiny imperfections due to quantum fluctuations.
-The densest of these quantum fluctuations turned into what would eventually become galaxies, and these fluctuations have left their traces in the very slight hundred-thousandth of a degree differences in the temperature of the cosmic background radiation in different places.
+The densest of these quantum fluctuations turned into what would eventually become galaxies, and these fluctuations have left their traces in the very slight hundred-thousandth of a degree differences in the temperature at different angles of the CMB radiation.

 Guth described the inflationary period this way:

-Cosmologists actually know a bit more about the sequence of events at times close to t = 0.
-For example, before about t = 10-46 seconds, there was a single basic force rather than what we have now which are four separate basic forces: gravity, the strong nuclear force, the weak force, and the electromagnetic force.
+Before about t = 10-46 seconds, there was a single basic force rather than what we have now, which are four separate, basic forces: the force of gravity, the strong nuclear force, the weak force, and the electromagnetic force.
 At about t = 10-46 seconds, the energy density of the primordial field was down to about 1015 GEV, which allowed spontaneous symmetry breaking (analogous to the spontaneous phase change in which steam cools enough to spontaneously change to liquid water); this phase change created the gravitational force as a separate basic force.
 The other three forces had not yet appeared as separate forces.

 During the period of inflation, the universe (our bubble) expanded from the size of a proton to the size of a marble.
 Later at t = 10-12 seconds, there was more spontaneous symmetry breaking.
-First the strong nuclear force, and then the weak nuclear force and electromagnetic forces became separate forces.
+First the strong nuclear force, then the weak nuclear force and electromagnetic forces became separate forces.
 For the first time, the universe now had exactly four separate forces.
-At t = 10-10 seconds, the Higgs field turned on (that is, came into existence), and particles that now have mass began interacting with the field, which slowed these particles down from their previous light speed and thereby made them have mass.
+At t = 10-10 seconds, the Higgs field turned on (that is, came into existence).
+This slowed down many kinds of particles by giving them mass so they no longer moved at light speed.

 In the literature in both physics and philosophy, descriptions of the big bang often speak of it as if it were the first event, but the theory does not require there to be a first event.
 This description mentioning the first event is a philosophical position, not something demanded by the scientific evidence.
-Physicists James Hartle and Stephen Hawking considered the past cosmic time-interval to be open rather than closed at t = 0.
-This means that looking back to the big bang is like following the positive real numbers back to ever-smaller positive numbers without ever reaching the smallest positive one.
-If Hartle and Hawking are correct that time is actually like this, then the big bang had no initial point event or initial time.
+Physicists James Hartle and Stephen Hawking once suggested that looking back to the big bang is like following the positive real numbers back to ever-smaller positive numbers without ever reaching the smallest positive one.
+If Hartle and Hawking are correct that time is actually like this, then the big bang had no beginning point event, no initial time.

 The classical big bang theory is based on the assumption that the universal expansion of clusters of galaxies can be projected all the way back to a singularity, a zero volume, at t = 0.
 Yet physicists agree that the projection must become untrustworthy then and even slightly later in the Planck epoch before exponential expansion began.
-Current science cannot speak with confidence about the nature of time within this tiny Planck epoch nor before t=0.
+Current science cannot speak with confidence about the nature of time within this tiny Planck epoch, nor at t=0, nor before t=0.
 If a theory of quantum gravity does get confirmed, it is expected to provide more reliable information about the Planck epoch, and it may even allow physicists to answer the questions, “What caused the big bang?” and “Did anything happen before then?”

 Could the expansion of our universe eventually slow down?
 Yes.
 Could the expansion of the multiverse eventually slow down?
-No. The primordial or earlier explosive material in any single universe decays quickly, but as it decays the part that has not decayed becomes much larger and so the expansion of the multiverse continues.
+No. The primordial or earlier explosive material in any single universe decays quickly, but as it decays the part that has not decayed becomes much larger, and so the expansion of the multiverse continues.
 The rate of creation of new bubble universes is increasing exponentially.
 Unfortunately, physicists cannot make sense of the remark that one universe came into existence before some other.
 New energy is not required to create these universes, so there are no implications about whether energy is or is not conserved in the multiverse.

 More speculatively, perhaps the theory of inflation is incorrect because our universe never underwent a period of early hyperinflation but instead is almost a mirror image of an antimatter universe extending backward in time before the big bang.

-Because of the lack of experimental evidence for this mirror theory, and the multiverse theories, and the theory of inflation, many physicists complain that their fellow physicists who are developing these theories are doing technical metaphysical speculation, not physics.
-However, physics is whatever physicists do; and experimental evidence might someday be obtainable since the theory is in principle falsifiable.
+Because of the lack of experimental evidence for this mirror theory or the multiverse theory, many physicists complain that their fellow physicists who are developing these theories are doing technical metaphysical speculation, not physics.
+However, physics is whatever physicists do; and experimental evidence might someday be obtainable, hopefully before our Sun expands and incinerates the Earth.